New Orleans Travel Guide

 Beyond New Orleans

 There are several options for day trips or weekend getaways just outside of New Orleans.
 For a taste of 'bayou life' one of the Jean Lafitte National Historical Park and Preserve sites is a wonderful option.
 If you like things spicy, you can visit the birthplace of Tabasco sauce on Avery Island.
 While you're there, take a peek at the swamp 'gators at Jungle Gardens wildlife refuge, or do some bird watching at Bird City.
-If you'd like to explore a little further afield in Louisiana, the state capital, Baton Rouge, is located some 75 miles (121km) away.
+If you'd like to explore a little farther afield in Louisiana, the state capital, Baton Rouge, is located some 75 miles (121km) away.
 This is a great city for exploring stately historic plantation houses, and reliving a slice of the country's past.
 Other highlights in the area include a trip to the USS Kidd at the Baton Rouge Nautical Centre, and the Louisiana Art and Science Museum.

 Did you know?